opendevstack/ods-selector-widget/README.md

     - `type` (`string`): Link type - `"platform"`, `"project"`, or `"external"`
       - `"platform"`: Renders as platform selector icons (when all links in a section are platform type)
       - `"project"`: Renders as list item with internal link arrow icon
-      - `"external"`: Renders as list item with external link arrow icon
+      - `"external"`: Renders as list item with external link squared arrow icon
     - `tooltip` (`string`, optional): Tooltip text for the link (shown on hover for non-platform links)
     - `abbreviation` (`string`, optional): Short text shown in platform icon (required for `type: "platform"`)
     - `disabled` (`boolean`, optional): If `true`, the platform link is disabled and shown as non-clickable (only applicable for `type: "platform"`)